cguertin14/UbuntuRecovery/README.md

 # Dotfiles

-- File `recover.sh` is meant to recover a Ubuntu system, install typical packages needed for SRE purposes.
+- File `recovery/recover.sh` is meant to recover a Ubuntu system, install typical packages needed for SRE purposes.
 - Other files can be aliases, configurations, etc.